 (c) Self-development.
 (DLC Level IV) NCOs must take advantage of every civilian educational opportunity.
 NCOs should begin looking at skill or direct related professional credentials to enhance their qualifications.
 A list of credentials may be reviewed on the Army COOL website at www.cool.army.mil.
 Pursuit and completion of a Bachelor's Degree or higher is strongly encouraged.
 NCOs will remain physically fit and present an exceptional appearance at all times.
-Those who achieve 90 points or above in each testable event on the APFT and/or achieve/maintain the APFT badge are clearly ahead of their peers and should be considered most qualified for promotion.
+Those who achieve 90 points or above in each testable event on the ACFT are clearly ahead of their peers and should be considered most qualified for promotion.
 NCOs who achieve 80-89 points in each testable event are considered highly qualified for promotion.